SUSE-Enceladus/keg/doc/source/recipes_basics.rst

 Recipes Basics
 ==============

-To produce image descriptions, Keg must be provided with source data, also called `keg recipes`.
+To produce image descriptions, keg must be provided with source data, also called `keg recipes`.
 Unlike kiwi descriptions, keg recipes can be composed of an arbitrary number of files, which allows to create building blocks for images.
 Keg does not mandate a specific structure of the recipes data, with the